-When in 1282 Portuguese king Dinis married Isabel of Aragon, he was generous enough to represent Óbidos as one of the weddings presents for her.
+When in 1282 Portuguese king Dinis married Isabel of Aragon, he was generous enough to represent Óbidos as one of the wedding presents for her.
 If you wanna be treated like royalty, you can stay a night or two in Pousada Castelo de Óbidos.

 Castle has been repaired and made into a hotel by a Portuguese government.
 Rooms have four-poster beds, chandeliers and magnificent views of the surrounding landscape, allowing travellers to spice up their journey.

 Little streets in Óbidos village are lined with shops selling local arts, crafts and delicatessen.
-One thing worth bringing home with you is tipple Ginginha, which is sweet brandy liquor made with local cherries.
+One thing worth bringing home with you is the tipple Ginginha, which is sweet brandy liquor made with local cherries.

 You can also walk on the castle walls – something everyone must do when visiting Óbidos.
 Because there are no handrails and a path is very narrow, you have to watch your every step.

-*What not to miss in Óbidos: Take part in annual Medieval Fair, where you can step back in time, dress up as a knight and enjoy the shows and markets.
+*What not to miss in Óbidos: Take part in the annual Medieval Fair, where you can step back in time, dress up as a knight and enjoy the shows and markets.

 #9.
 Explore Nazaré

 We all have a favourite place we like to return to.
 And there is nothing wrong with that.
 One of our main reasons for the trip was visiting all the little towns scattered along the coast, including Nazaré village.

 To discover the real beauty of Nazaré, we stayed the night and hung around after sunset.
 As the hoarded of group tours dispersed and the light started to change, we were treated with yet another colourful burst of colours.